AnanthaLakshmiN/Python-Projects/README.md

 # Python-Projects
-The Projects that are done by using basic python
+In this repository, I'm uploading the projects which are done by using Python, Numpy, Pandas and Matplotlib frameworks.